Numerical cognition

 Quantifying objects with subitizing

 Enumerating a small set of objects is very fast.
-Still it is debated what mental system is responsible for this fast enumeration.
+Still, it is debated what mental system is responsible for this fast enumeration.
 We argue here that fast enumeration is sensitive to the arrangement of the set, consequently, fast enumeration of objects is actually is the detection of the pattern the objects of the set form.

 Read more